huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 signatures of future versions or extensions (e.g. {{?I-D.ietf-quic-bit-grease}}) of QUIC and DTLS before deploying them to serve DNS on the same port.

-IANA is requested to add the following value to the "Service Name and Transport Protocol Port Number Registry" in the System Range.
+IANA is requested to update the following value in the "Service Name and Transport Protocol Port Number Registry" in the System Range.
 The registry for that range requires IETF Review or IESG Approval {{?RFC6335}}.

 Service Name:
-: dns-over-quic
+: domain-s

 Port Number:
 : 853